 A new anti-piracy law, proposed yesterday by New York State Attorney General Andrew Cuomo has been criticized as pointless pandering to lobby groups, and 'cronyism'.
 Worse, the bill is based on date from the widely discredited LEK study of 2006.

-The top 10 most downloaded DVDrips on BitTorrent, "Hot Rod" tops the chart this week.
+The top 10 most downloaded DVDrips on BitTorrent, "National Treasure: Book of Secrets" tops the chart this week in a row.